johnno1962/injectionforxcode/README.md

 to Xcode which will display a red badge showing the application is prepared to load patch bundles.
 Select text in an implementation source file and use menu item "Product/Inject Source" to inject any changes you may have made into the app.

+While injection no longer has to patch your class's implementation, it does have to patch the class header once to make explicit ivars (the old declarative way) for
+@properties defined in the class and extension.
+This is required to ensure the ivars are created in the same order and at the same offsets in the main application and bundle compile of the class.
+Note however, the code that does assumes there is only one class defined in any injected source file.

+Support for injecting projects using "CocoaPods" which use "workspaces" added since version 2.6.
+The plugin assumes the workspace file has the same name as the actual project ".xcodeproj".
+Classes in the project or Pods can be injected as well as categories or extensions provided the original class is defined in the same file as the category.

+__License.__

+The source code is provided on the understanding it will not be redistributed in whole or part for payment and can only be redistributed with it's licensing code left in.
+License is hereby granted to evaluate this software for two weeks after which if you are finding it useful I would prefer you made a payment of $10 (or $25 in a commercial environment) as suggested by the licensing code included in the software in order to continue using it.

 The four projects in the source tree are related as follows: